smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2016/November 2016.md

 ### December Plans

+Work plan until January 6th agreed 5/12/2016:

-Kevin:  Postgres data loader as per document with agreed restrictions (I would like a revised copy so I can safely remove all the junk).
+a)	Kevin:  Postgres data loader as per document with agreed restrictions.
 Assist Margaret and David as required.
 In the new year I will aim to be around for 3-4 days to help you get to SQL Server (i.e. don’t panic).
 I could do with copies of your database function code so I can think about and pre port them beforehand.
-I appreciate that how much you have to help Margaret and David impacts on the work you can do but they must complete both tasks;
+I appreciate that help for Margaret and David will impacts on the work you can do but both David and Margret  must complete both tasks so they are not running over into January;
-Brandon: Regression test posterior probability fix with David;
+b)	Brandon: Regression test posterior probability fix with David;
-Margaret: Achieve middleware database logon on SQL server using front end; understand cause of first non-logon related error.
+c)	Margaret: Achieve middleware database logon on SQL server using front end; understand cause of first non-logon related error.
 If possible get further, but I  have to be realistic here;
-David: Implement three remaining middleware methods (year periods, study geography – data from RIF40_STUDIES);
+d)	David: Implement three remaining middleware methods (year periods, study geography – data from RIF40_STUDIES);
-Peter: database fixes (known bugs, sahsuland_empty), database preparation work for geospatial data loader.
-Integration scripts for SQL server (and possibly Postgres);
+e)	Peter: database fixes (known bugs, sahsuland_empty), database preparation work for geospatial data loader.
+Geospatial integration scripts for SQL server (and possibly Postgres);

+Expected highlights this month:

+•	Implement three remaining middleware methods
+•	Achieve middleware database logon on SQL server using front end
+•	Geospatial integration scripts for SQL server

 | Week | Week Starting     | PH                                                                       | KG                                                                                                | DM                                                                                             | BP                                                                  | MD                                             | Milestone                                                 | Notes |
 |------|-------------------|--------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|---------------------------------------------------------------------|------------------------------------------------|-----------------------------------------------------------|-------|